 In the code above, a dictionary object is created.
 The container (input/unit/output) is passed through when the function is called.
 Based on that using FindAllChildren/FindChild the container object is obtained and stored (named objTray).
 Now applying the FindAllChildren in objTray object based on the criteria required, there would be a list of items as the name objects.
 FindAllChildren returns an array of objects, looping them and adding them to the collection will help to reuse, count etc. Thus the designed function GetNameObjects collects the name objects then the required items can be filtered to work on the desired.

 TestObj.FindAllChildren(PropNames, PropValues, Depth, Refresh)

-Therefore the FindAllChildren function is handy when it is non realistic to build mapped objects at dynamic times and obviously this proves to be better off in those times.
-The use of this function can be compared to be the descriptive mode with respect to QTP style of handling the similar situation.
+Therefore the FindAllChildren function is handy when it is non-realistic to build mapped objects at dynamic times and obviously this proves to be better off in those times.
+The use of this function can be compared to be the descriptive mode with respect to the UFT style of handling a similar situation.
 For more information on the Test Complete descriptive way read further to object-identification-in-testcomplete-descriptive-way